Self Guided Walking tours

 Evidence shows that connecting with others can promote wellbeing and build a support network when times get tough.
 Connecting is about being there for others, talking and listening, and feeling a sense of belonging.
 Try to take the time to talk to someone on the phone instead of emailing or organise a virtual catch up.

-There are lots of support services available to you however if you would just like to have a chat with someone over the winter break, we can arrange for one of our graduates to call you while you are isolating.
+There are lots of support services available to you however if you would just like to have a chat with someone we can arrange for one of our graduates to call you while you are isolating.
 Please complete this form and we will put you in touch for an informal chat.

 Join an online community to support your mental health & wellbeing.